-The Clinical Radiology Global Fellow will work at an SAS grade for 3 years on general radiology duties and branching into a subspecialty of choice.
+The Global Radiologists will work at an SAS grade for 3 years on general radiology duties and branching into a subspecialty of choice.

 Working as a radiologist in the NHS through this scheme can be a very rewarding experience in terms of developing professional practice and specialty within clear guidance and registration.

 To join, please complete and submit the expression of interest (EOI) form within the ‘Highlights of the program’ section.